LucianoInfanti/portfolio/README.md

 - Home and Writing have different font sizes
 - Like counter for posts
 - Back to the top / Next / Previous
+- See Shivs interview and do a header similar to that!
+- Use `{children}` to make sure I can use the appearing animation

 ## To consider